Rapid eye movement sleep: Muscle

 REM atonia, an almost complete paralysis of the body, is accomplished through the inhibition of motor neurons.
 When the body shifts into REM sleep, motor neurons throughout the body undergo a process called hyperpolarization: their already-negative membrane potential decreases by another 2–10 millivolts, thereby raising the threshold which a stimulus must overcome to excite them.
 Muscle inhibition may result from unavailability of monoamine neurotransmitters (restraining the abundance of acetylcholine in the brainstem) and perhaps from mechanisms used in waking muscle inhibition.
 The medulla oblongata, located between pons and spine, seems to have the capacity for organism-wide muscle inhibition.
 Some localized twitching and reflexes can still occur.
 Pupils contract.

-Lack of REM atonia causes REM behavior disorder, those affected physically act out their dreams, or conversely "dream out their acts", under an alternative theory on the relationship between muscle impulses during REM and associated mental imagery (which would also apply to people without the condition, except that commands to their muscles are suppressed).
+Lack of REM atonia causes REM behavior disorder, where those affected physically act out their dreams, or conversely "dream out their acts", under an alternative theory on the relationship between muscle impulses during REM and associated mental imagery (which would also apply to people without the condition, except that commands to their muscles are suppressed).
 This is different from conventional sleepwalking, which takes place during slow-wave sleep, not REM.
 Narcolepsy, by contrast, seems to involve excessive and unwanted REM atonia: cataplexy and excessive daytime sleepiness while awake, hypnagogic hallucinations before entering slow-wave sleep, or sleep paralysis while waking.
 Other psychiatric disorders including depression have been linked to disproportionate REM sleep.
 Patients with suspected sleep disorders are typically evaluated by polysomnogram.

 Lesions of the pons to prevent atonia have induced functional "REM behavior disorder" in animals.